-► DURING HEAVY WEATHER 2/5 Remarks Any action to avoid collision to be taken well in advance and with great caution.
-Minimum passing distance off objects and other ships to be increased in comparison to good weather.
+► DURING HEAVY WEATHER 2/5 Check Any action to avoid collision to be taken well in advance and with great caution.
+Remarks Minimum passing distance off objects and other ships to be increased in comparison to good weather.
 Log entries of meteorological conditions and vessel's behaviour to be made hourly.
 Weather reports to be monitored to continuously assess the movement and strength of the heavy weather.
 Regularly report vessel's position, condition and state of weather to shore management.
 Decision to be made whether to stay out at sea or seek shelter / refuge.
 When approaching shelter/refuge, crew to be aware that handling of the vessels may get progressively difficult (heavy rolling, pitching, difficult to maintain course/speed).

-► DURING HEAVY WEATHER 3/5 Check Master / Navigating Officers to be aware of the first signs of Parametric Rolling (PR) and steps to be taken when encountering PR.
+► DURING HEAVY WEATHER 3/5 Check Master/Navigating Officers to be aware of the first signs of Parametric Rolling (PR) and steps to be taken when encountering PR.
 Remarks No crew to be on deck during heavy weather unless necessary for the safety of the ship, passengers and crew.
-If crew is required to proceed to deck during heavy weather - Authorisation to be obtained from Master Risk assessment / Permit to Work to be undertaken Lifejacket to be donned Safety harness to be attached to the rigged lifeline Personal Protective Equipment (PPE) to be used
+If crew is required to proceed to deck during heavy weather: Authorisation to be obtained from Master.
+Risk assessment / Permit to Work to be undertaken.
+Lifejacket to be donned.
+Safety harness to be attached to the rigged lifeline.
+Personal Protective Equipment (PPE) to be used.

-► DURING HEAVY WEATHER 4/5 If crew is required to proceed to deck during heavy

-weather (Cont'd)-

-Check Remarks

-Radio to be provided and communication

-channels (especially with Wheelhouse)

-established

-Crew should work in pairs / teams

-As is feasible, the weather/watertight integrity of

-the vessel to be monitored.

-If any damage/ water ingress is suspected,

-damage stability of the vessel to be checked.
-Inform Class/ Flag/ nearest coastal Authorities

-and seek assistance.
-Where the vessel has

-access to shore-based damage stability

-assessment, same to be sought.
+► DURING HEAVY WEATHER 4/5 If crew is required to proceed to deck during heav weather (Cont'd): vy Check Radio to be provided and communication channels (especially with Wheelhouse) established.
+Remarks Crew should work in pairs/teams.
+As is feasible, the weather/watertight integrity of the vessel to be monitored.
+If any damage/water ingress is suspected, damage stability of the vessel to be checked.
+Inform Class/Flag/nearest coastal Authorities and seek assistance.
+Where the vessel has access to shore-based damage stability assessment, same to be sought.
 Continue to monitor parameters of the main/auxiliary engines and all other machineries.

-auxilial y et igit les at lu all out let thact ill let les.

-Where possible (and required) was additional

-Where possible (and required), run additional auxiliary engine on parallel (or at least keep it on
+Where possible (and required), run additional auxiliary engine on parallel (or at least keep it on stand-by).

-stand-by).

-,

-Engling of food to be availed and because many to

 Frying of food to be avoided and hence menu to be adjusted accordingly.

-Do dajastoa accorantgiy.

 ► DURING HEAVY WEATHER 5/5

 On passenger vessels: Check Remarks

-Suitable announcements to be made (and duly logged) to warn the passengers.
+Announcements to be made (and duly logged) to warn the passengers.
+Inform passengers what they can/cannot do until further advised.

+Request that passengers store their loose items.

 Movement of passengers to be restricted.

 Service of hot beverages to be suspended.

 Seatbelts to be fastened (where provided).

 Seasick tablets and bags to be provided.

-► AT BERTH 1/3

-of safety; on the contrary it may be more hazardous to he potential of damage to vessel / berth is large in such Check Remarks Assessment to be carried out to determine if it would be safer to stay alongside or head out to sea, shift to another (safer) berth or to a more sheltered anchorage.
-Liaise with the local agent, local port/harbour authorities and seek latest weather updates.
+► AT BERTH 1/3 antee of safety; on the contrary it may be more hazardous to since the potential of damage to vessel/berth is large in such Check Assessment to be carried out to determine if it would be safer to stay alongside or head out to sea, shift to another (safer) berth or to a more sheltered anchorage.
+Remarks Liaise with the local agent, local port/harbour authorities and seek latest weather updates and instructions.
 Master to be familiar with the local system of warnings of extreme weather and monitor those closely.
-Contact details of local authorities and emergency services to be kept handy.
+Contact details of local authorities and emergency services to be readily available.
 Where evacuation is advised, same to be complied with immediately.
-Full manning of the vessel to be maintained and shore leave suspended.
+Shore leave suspended and due consideration to be given whether it is safe for crew to remain on board.
 Mooring lines to be checked on a regular basis and additional lines to be deployed, as necessary.